 A potpourri of the ordinary and the extraordinary, the predictable and the astonishing — Literary Review

-This is a job of a book.
-Its style is both simple and evocative ... and it radiates throughout that quality so essential in a good historian: infinite curiosity — Roy Porter, OBSERVER
+This is a joy of a book.
+Its style is both simple and evocative ... and it radiates throughout that quality so essential in a good historian: infinite curiosity — Roy Porter, Observer

 An encyclopedic overview of the London of Pepys and Wren ...
 Answers all those questions about the Great Fire of London you wanted to ask but never knew where to look for the answer — Andrew Roberts, MAIL ON SUNDAY